 A fighter and a visionary

 Born in 1952, Newbold was the product of a union family and developed into a warrior for unions.
 She used to tell the story of how, her first day on the job as a payroll clerk, she had no idea what to do.
-A union member stepped in and showed her the ropes, becoming her “first friend and best friend” on the job.
+A union member stepped in and showed her the ropes, becoming her “first friend and best friend” in the workplace.
 Newbold wanted to be that friend to every new school employee in Detroit and to every unionist nationwide.

 Newbold’s only adversaries were the enemies of public education—in Michigan, they are a menace—and Newbold faced them with courage and tenacity.
 Long before Michigan’s Betsy DeVos was appointed U.S. education secretary, Newbold warned our national leaders about what troubles lay ahead from ultra-conservatives bent on destroying public education.